LebzSelepe/gamezone-ecommerce-analysis/README.md

 Building on this foundation, the second layer of analysis breaks down sales drivers across regions, marketing channels, and product categories.
 These insights inform strategic decisions around regional investment, channel prioritisation, and product strategy.

+## Executive Summary
+Key takeaways include:
+- **Sales and Orders Growth:** Sales and orders increased strongly between 2019 and 2021, with 2020 showing the fastest acceleration.
+Growth was driven more by order volume than higher transaction values.
+- **Seasonal Spikes:** Q4 peaks, particularly in December, highlight the holiday season as a critical revenue driver requiring careful forecasting and preparation.
+- **Regional Performance:** North America and EMEA lead performance, while LATAM and APAC remain underdeveloped and represent growth opportunities.
+- **Channel Effectiveness:** Direct sales dominate, email provides meaningful scale at lower AOV, and affiliates generate fewer but higher-value orders.
+- **Product Concentration:** Sales are concentrated in a small number of gaming hardware and monitor categories, creating both strength and reliance on limited SKUs.

+These findings inform recommendations for stronger seasonal planning, smoothing early-year volatility, regional investment, channel optimisation, and product diversification.

 # Data & Methodology

 ## Data Structure